emeinhardt/prague/README.md

 # prague
-A repo for efficiently calculating and storing the extensions of partial feature vectors (a restricted class of Boolean concepts used e.g. in phonology) with respect to a set of observed objects (e.g. speech sounds), and supporting efficient calculation of which partial feature vectors are compatible with a set of observed objects.
+A package for efficiently calculating and storing the extensions of partial feature vectors (a restricted class of Boolean concepts used e.g. in phonology) with respect to a set of observed objects (e.g. speech sounds), and supporting efficient calculation of which partial feature vectors are compatible with a set of observed objects.

 ## Motivation / context
 The motivating context for the code in this repository is supporting scientific research in computational models of sound patterns in human languages ('phonology').